KhanPython/MapLoader/README.md

 # MapLoader
-Dynamic way of loading huge objects on Roblox
+Incremental and a Dynamic way of loading huge objects on Roblox